Off Plan property Payment Plans

 There are various factors that determine the payment plan being offered for a particular development.
 This not only varies between each developer but also between developments being offered by the same developer.
 Reasons for this depend on a wide range of reasons but often come down to the popularity of the project and the state of the real estate market.
 As a result, you are less likely to see post-handover payment plans during boom times.

-Can a payment plan be changed?
+Can a property payment plan be changed?

 The short answer to this question is, it depends.
 It is not something most developers like to do but it’s not out of the question as small tweaks to the payment schedule are often made.
 This is usually more common with higher-priced properties where the repayment amounts are significantly higher.